realme-GT-Neo6-Development/recovery_device_realme_pineapple/README.md

 - [X] Vibrator/Haptic
 - [X] OTA/Payload
 - [ ] User data decryption on RUI(We can only decrypt “/data”)
-- [ ] Unable to successfully unmap super devices(If try to fix this, it causes an OrangeFox bug with hw control, which prevents recovery from loading until OFOX settings are cleared)
-- [ ] Сannot format DATA (this is prevented by the inability to unmap super devices + in any case, you cannot format DATA on RUI until user data is decrypted)
+- [ ] Сannot format DATA on RUI, until user data is decrypted

 # Building